TimTeaFan/rstatspkgbot/README.md

 1.  read-in the actual list of packages on CRAN
 2.  match it (anti-join) with a list of packages already tweeted about
 3.  draw a random package out of the remaining ones
-4.  create and post a tweet linking the CRAN package website
+4.  create and post a Tweet and Toot linking the CRAN package website
 5.  add the newly tweeted package to the list of already tweeted packages